HuskyNinjaDevelopment/CalloutPack/README.md

 ## Installation
 #### Option 1: Build it yourself
 Download the project from Releases, open it in Visual Studio.
 Build the project to create the CalloutPack.net.dll file, which should be in the 'bin\Debug' folder in the project solution.
 Place that file in your callout folder at 'fivepd\callouts\' .

+#### Option  2: Download the Release
+The release contains the pre-built .net.dll file for the Callout Pack.
+All thats needed is to drop the file into the fivepd/callouts folder.